Edmontosaurus annectens: Growth

-In a 2011 study, Campione and Evans recorded data from all known "edmontosaur" skulls from the Campanian and Maastrichtian and used it to plot a morphometric' graph, comparing variable features of the skull with skull size.
-Their results showed that within both recognized Edmontosaurus species, many features previously used to classify additional species or genera were directly correlated with skull size.
-Campione and Evans interpreted these results as strongly suggesting that the shape of Edmontosaurus skulls changed dramatically as they grew.
-This has led to several apparent mistakes in classification in the past.
-The three previously recognized Maastrichtian edmontosaur species likely represent growth stages of a single species, with E. saskatchewanensis representing juveniles, E. annectens subadults, and Anatotitan copei fully mature adults.
+In a 2011 study, Campione and Evans recorded data from all known "edmontosaur" skulls from the Campanian and Maastrichtian, and used it to plot a morphometric graph, comparing variable features of the skulls with skull size.
+Their results showed that, in both recognized Edmontosaurus species, many features previously used to classify additional species or genera were directly correlated to skull size.
+Campione and Evans interpreted these results as strongly suggesting that the shape of Edmontosaurus skulls changed dramatically as they grew and matured.
+This has led to several apparent mistakes in past classification.
+The three previously recognized Maastrichtian edmontosaur species likely represent growth stages of a single species, with E. saskatchewanensis representing juveniles, E. annectens subadults, and Anatotitan copei being fully mature adults.
 The skulls became longer and flatter as the animals grew.
-In a 2022 study, Wosik and Evans proposed that E. annectens reached maturity in 9 years of age based on their analysis for various specimens from different loaclities.
+In a 2022 study, Wosik and Evans proposed that E. annectens reached maturity in nine years, based on their analysis for various specimens from different localities.
 They found the result to be similar to that of other hadrosaurs.